 Organic green beans or other leftover veggie of choice.

 The fried rice is made very fast .. it’s leftover basmati rice from an Indian dish I made the other night.
 To make fried rice, you MUST use cooked rice that is cold.
+You may use brown or the more nutrient dense wild rice if you prefer.
 So, whenever I make a dish that requires rice, I make extra rice to make fried rice a day or two later.
 This fried rice is healthy, as I use a healthy oil to cook with (unlike Chinese restaurants which use nasty, heart unhealthy vegetable oils to make their fried rice).
 To make fried rice, try this:

 Several cups of cold, cooked rice (sources)